 Despite the detractors, the marijuana industry has been thriving and infusing legal states with a surge of legal marijuana industry jobs ranging from cannabis cooking jobs to marijuana extractions jobs to 420 product testers who sample and review cannabis products.
 In terms of industry and job growth, the sky’s the limit.

-Currently, cannabis is a Schedule I drug, albeit, cannabidiol (CBD) has been descheduled and awaits regulation from the FDA for use in food, drinks, and supplements.
+Cannabis is a Schedule I drug federally, while cannabidiol (CBD) has been descheduled and awaits regulation from the FDA for use in food, drinks, and supplements.

 Because of the plant’s illegal status, cannabis companies face unique challenges when it comes to obtaining financing through traditional means.
 Banking hurdles and the inability to write-off certain business expenses has caused some growing pains in the industry.